 - 2 lbs cherry or grape tomatoes (or other small, full-bodied variety such as Campari or plum)

 - extra-virgin olive oil, as needed to coat

 - kosher salt and freshly-ground black pepper, to taste

-Preheat oven to 300 degrees℉.
+- Preheat oven to 300℉.
 Line a rimmed sheet pan (or two) with parchment paper.
 Set aside.

-Slice tomatoes in half, lengthwise.
-Arrange on the sheet pan, cut-side up, so that tomatoes are close together but not overly crowded.
+- Slice the tomatoes in half, lengthwise.
+Arrange on the sheet pan(s), cut-side up, so that the tomatoes are close together but not overly crowded.

-Drizzle with olive oil and shimmy around in the pan until just coated.
+- Drizzle the tomatoes with olive oil then shimmy around in the pan until all are just coated with oil.
 Season lightly with salt and pepper.